Gavin Brindley: Professional

+Columbus Blue Jackets

-On April 15, 2024, Brindley signed a three-year, entry-level contract with the Columbus Blue Jackets.
+On April 15, 2024, Brindley concluded his collegiate career following his sophomore season by signing a three-year, entry-level contract with the Columbus Blue Jackets.
 He made his NHL debut for the Blue Jackets the next day in their final game of the regular season against the Carolina Hurricanes.

-Brindley began the 2024–25 season on the injured reserve after suffering a broken finger in a preseason game on October 1, 2024.
+Brindley began the 2024–25 season on the injured reserve after suffering a broken finger in a preseason game against the St. Louis Blues on October 1, 2024.
 He was activated from injured reserve and loaned to the Blue Jackets' AHL affiliate, the Cleveland Monsters, on November 14, 2024.
+After an initial hot start offensively with the Monsters, Brindley needed an adjustment period to the heavy, physical schedule of the AHL as a 20-year-old, and faced offensive droughts to finish the year with just 17 points through 52 games.

+Colorado Avalanche

 On June 27, 2025, Brindley's tenure with the Blue Jackets ended after he was traded to the Colorado Avalanche, alongside second and third round picks, in exchange for Charlie Coyle and Miles Wood.
-He scored his first NHL goal in a game against the Dallas Stars on October 11, 2025 and his first game-winning goal on November 9, 2025 in overtime against the Vancouver Canucks.
+Projected to start the season in the AHL with affiliate, the Colorado Eagles, Brindley impressed through pre-season and was amongst the team's scoring leaders, earning him an opening night roster spot with the Avalanche.
+He made his Avalanche debut from the fourth-line in a 4-1 opening victory over the Los Angeles Kings on October 9, 2025.
+By using his relentless pace and forechecking, Brindley notched his first NHL goal in a game against the Dallas Stars on October 11, 2025 and later his first game-winning goal on November 9, 2025 in overtime against the Vancouver Canucks.

-He signed a two-year contract extension on November 11, 2025.
+Contributing offensively in a limited role to begin the season, Brindley was signed a two-year contract extension on November 11, 2025.
+With his season hampered through a lower-body injury Brindley's scoring pace slowed and he was re-assigned to the Eagles for the remainder of the season on March 26, 2026.
+He finished the season, helping the Eagles advance to the Conference Finals and completed his first year with the Avalanche posting 6 goals and 13 points through 56 regular season games.